JinnZ2/JinnZ2/JinnZ2/experiments/Resonance-checkpoint.md

 ⸻

 Prerequisites (must do before any run)

+	•	HAVE AN EMERGENCY SHUT OFF SWITCH WITHIN REACH ALWAYS

 	•	Clear the workspace of flammables and loose cables.
 	•	Have an emergency kill (power cutoff) within arm’s reach.
 	•	PPE: safety glasses, nitrile gloves, hearing protection if >85 dB.